Himatro2021/API/README.md

 1. Add order_by query params in get absent forms details
 2. Add length validator in field validation time (it always the same regardless the year)
-3. Add release on github
-4. Add security feature to store sesion token and use extra data e.g ip and any other to make as unique as possible to one user only
+3. Add security feature to store sesion token and use extra data e.g ip and any other to make as unique as possible to one user only
-5. Update how to run section
+4. Update how to run section
-6. Implement logger
-7. Create volumes to private_data in docker-compose
+5. Create volumes to private_data in docker-compose
-8. Add izin / hadir / tanpa keterangan count in absent result
+6. Add izin / hadir / tanpa keterangan count in absent result